element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `gc_min_interval`

 *(array)* The minimum time in seconds between each GC for a generation, regardless of the GC thresholds.
-This ensures that we don’t do GC too frequently.
+This ensures that we don't do GC too frequently.
 A value of `[1s, 10s, 30s]` indicates that a second must pass between consecutive generation 0 GCs, etc.

 Default configuration:
 ```yaml